US warns extremists may strike as virus restrictions ease

 “Violent extremists may seek to exploit the easing of COVID-19-related restrictions across the United States to conduct attacks against a broader range of targets after previous public capacity limits reduced opportunities for lethal attacks,” the bulletin said.

 The National Terrorism Advisory System bulletin issued by the Department of Homeland Security is an extension of one issued earlier this year in the wake of the Jan.
 6 attack on the U.S. Capitol.
-That alert was due to expire Saturday.
+That alert was expiring Saturday.

 It reflects a sense of anxiety over domestic extremists, particularly those motivated by racial and ethnic hatred, that has been building for months, even under the previous administration, with repeated warnings from DHS and the Justice Department.

-Note: This story has been updated to correct that a national terrorism bulletin issued in January was expiring Saturday, not Aug.
-13.